To be honest…I’ve been dreading this year ever since I started homeschooling over 2 years ago.

-My oldest also earns a dollar a day for school work (because her work includes a chore), and my little ones earn a toy out of treasure box at the end of the week.
+My oldest also earns a dollar a day for school work (because her work includes a chore), and my little ones earn a toy out of a treasure box at the end of the week.

 Giving your child something fun to work towards (as opposed to just avoiding punishment for not doing work) is huge!

 I go into a lot more detail and offer a free printable sticker chart here – How to Motivate Your Homeschooler

 A Day in My Life of Homeschooling Multiple Ages

 Want to see what all of that looks like in action?
 Here is a snapshot of a typical day around here:

 I have been an early riser for years now.
 I enjoy the time to myself to drink coffee, wake up, and get some things done.
 I try to be ready for the day when my girls get up.

 All three girls come downstairs at 7:00am every morning.
 I usually make them breakfast and we talk about the day ahead.